Tips for choosing a robovac/mop (Updated for AIBots and roller mops guide) - CyberShack

 Rotating brush

 There is a real science to rotating brushes.
-Some use one, some use two that counter rotate, and most have a cutting comb (or similar) to remove pet and human hair.
-Some have floating brushes and auto lift.
+Some use one, some use two that counter-rotate, some have a brush split in the middle, and most have a cutting comb (or similar) to remove pet and human hair.
+Some have floating brushes and an auto lift.
 This is far more important for carpets.

 The wider the brush, the fewer overlapping passes it needs to make.
 A 35cm robot with a 13cm brush has 110cm on either side, so it is not able to vacuum in one pass.
 These require more overlapping passes and will be slower, using more battery.